rmngp/apidocs/source/index.md

 * `hits`: The results

-### Aggregations
+### Facets

-This section contains the aggregations (facets) related to your search.
+This section contains the facets related to your search.
 Each aggregation is defined by a key, and contains many buckets.
 Buckets are the available facets for the current search.

-Aggregation structure looks like this:
+Facet structure looks like this:

 * `buckets`
   * `key`: Facet name
   * `doc_count`: Total hits for this facet
   * `link`: The api url to filter your current search on this facet

 ## Pagination